 Sunday, 9:00 - 10:00 a.m., September - June, Library

-If you would like us to order a copy of the book ($7.00 payable to LPC), or if you need more information, please contact Jim or Marianne Miller.
+Everyone is welcome; come join us in the Library at 9:00 a.m.
+If you would like a copy of the book ($6.00 payable to LPC), or if you would like more information, contact Jim or Marianne Miller.

 Have you ever wanted to see a visual summary of the major themes of each of the books of the Bible?
 The Bible Project will let us see this summary in unique five-eight minute videos to help us understand the Scripture messages.